thinkshout/thinkbase/README.md

 # ThinkBase - Grid
-A base theme for the Demos Drupal 8 site using CSS Grid Layout.
+A base theme for a Drupal 8 site using CSS Grid Layout.
 Requires Ruby to run locally and the [components](https://www.drupal.org/project/components) module to be added to the project build.